 The University of Groningen uses the common marking scheme for Dutch higher education.
 Dutch grades range from 1 (very poor) to 10 (excellent); the minimum pass grade is 6.
 Transcripts will usually only give rounded grades (x.5 and above is rounded up, below x.5 is rounded down).
-For http://www.rug.nl/feb/education/student-handbook/
+For exams and course work, grades are mostly unrounded.
+The Dutch grading system is listed in the table below:

-10 excellent
+- 10 excellent

-9 very good
+- 9 very good

-8 good
+- 8 good

-7 very satisfactory
+- 7 very satisfactory

-6 pass
+- 6 pass

-5 almost satisfactory
+- 5 almost satisfactory

-4 unsatisfactory
+- 4 unsatisfactory

-3 very unsatisfactory
+- 3 very unsatisfactory

-2 poor
+- 2 poor

-1 very poor
+- 1 very poor